Meet the Sector Disruptors

 - We believe that we are in the early stages of a period of significant disruption, given rapid advancements in technology and changing demographics and consumer preferences

-From the outside, equity sectors have been relatively consistent over time.
+At first glance, equity sectors appear to be relatively consistent over time.
 While the economy evolves, Consumer Discretionary companies are always there to help us spend our disposable income.
-Energy firms are always there to fuel our vehicles to get us from point A to point B. In fact, in recent history, there has only been one major change to the Global Industry Classification Standard (GICS), which was to break out Real Estate as a distinct sector from Financials in 2016.1 As we discussed in our CIO Insights: Sector Investing and Correlations, the constancy of sectors over time can be valuable to investors looking to manage macro-level risks and correlations.
+Energy firms are always there to fuel our vehicles to get us from point A to point B. In fact, in recent history, there have been only two major changes to the Global Industry Classification Standard (GICS).
+In 2016, Real Estate was broken out as a distinct sector from Financials.
+In 2018, the Telecommunications sector was overhauled and renamed “Communications Services.”
+The refreshed sector now consists of stocks from the former Telecoms sector, in addition to Information Technology and Consumer Discretionary.
+The relative constancy of sectors over time can be valuable to investors looking to manage macro-level risks and correlations.

 Yet within each sector, change is unending.
 As powerful structural themes emerge, one era gives way to the next, and former sector bellwethers are often left behind.
 The desktop computer giants of the 1990’s, like Dell and Compaq, were ultimately replaced by the mobile device makers and social media companies of the 2010’s, like Apple and Facebook.
 This is part of natural economic Darwinism.
-Comparing major sector indexes to their compositions 18 years ago shows just how much sectors can organically change over time.
-The 2016 composition of the sector indexes referenced in the graph below bear little resemblance to their 1998 iterations, with each sharing nearly half or less in overlap to their older selves.
+Comparing major sector indexes to their compositions 20 years ago shows just how much sectors can organically change over time.
+The 2018 composition of the sector indexes referenced in the following graph on the next page bear little resemblance to their 1998 iterations, with each sharing less than half in overlap to their older selves.

 While turnover at the sector level occurs naturally over time, we believe we are in the early stages of a major period of sector-level disruption, given rapid advancements in technology and changing consumer preferences.
 Falling computing costs, the rise of artificial intelligence, and greater connectivity are dramatically changing how companies operate, and the products that they sell.
 Similarly powerful themes are stemming from changing consumer habits, as a new generation of spenders reach peak earning years, yet spend their money differently than generations before them.
 As a result of these emerging themes, the sector bellwethers of today look increasingly at risk of being replaced by companies positioning for the next paradigm.